rdavdin/notes/java-web/data-stores-and-persistence/java-persistence-api-jpa.md

 #### Repository Pattern

-So far, we see that each repository has a interface similar to a collection in Java.
+So far, we see that each repository has an interface similar to a collection in Java.
 It means that these repositories have similar methods such ```save, delete, findById, etc.```.

 ![](/imgs/java_web/screen-shot-2020-03-19-at-3.13.32-pm.png)
 _A repository has a similar interface to a collection_